fabric8io/shootout-docker-maven/README.md

 ### fabric8io

 * Version: 0.14.1

+The fabric8 plugin uses a configuration section for all images to maintain.
+It has config section for each section, which is divided in a build and run part for building instructions and rumtime configuration, respectively.
+The service image dynamically adds files as described in the assembly descriptor `src/main/fabric8/docker-assembly.xml`

+To build the images:

+      mvn -Pfabric8 docker:build

+To create containers and start them:

+      mvn -Pfabric8 docker:build docker:start

+Calling

+      mvn -Pfabric8 install

+will perform all the above plus more: Create images, start container, run unit tests, stop containers, cleanup.

+Some features:

 * Log output of containers' standard out during integration test
 * Progress bar when downloading images
 * Full support for waiting on time, url or log output after container startup